top of page

 As a writer, consultant, and speaker he has worked with clients like the United Nations, Oliver Wyman, and Redbull Arts.
 His work has been read at Google, taught in classes and universities across the world, and is translated into Chinese, Portuguese, and Farsi.

-He’s the Editor-in-Chief of the Marginalia Review of Books, Director of the Meanings of Science Project (with support from the Templeton Foundation), architect and co-founder of The Writing College, and host of Becoming Human: A Show for a Species in Crisis, featuring his work as a teacher and interviewer.
+He’s the Editor-in-Chief of the Marginalia Review of Books, Founder and Director of the Institute for the Meanings of Science, Architect and Co-founder of The Writing College, and host of Becoming Human: A Show for a Species in Crisisfeaturing his work as a teacher and interviewer.

-He has taught at Yale University, Otto-Friedrich University Bamberg, and offers consultations, classes, and workshops on science, philosophy, religion, and technology.
+He has taught and lectured in America and Europe, from Yale University to Otto-Friedrich University, Bamberg, and offers consultations, classes, and workshops on science, philosophy, religion, and technology.

 In all his work, he blends scholarly and creative concerns and integrates separated spaces that need each other's wisdom.
 His projects orbit around a few big questions, all concerned with what it means to be human in an era dominated by technology and globalization.